saeed-asle/WordCloudGenerator/README.md

 4.Word Cloud Display:

   * Displays the generated word cloud using matplotlib.
+Dependencies

+Make sure you have the following libraries installed:
+ * matplotlib
+ * wordcloud
+ * nltk
+ * numpy
+ * PIL (Pillow)

+You can install these libraries using pip:

+   pip install matplotlib wordcloud nltk numpy pillow

 # Output
   * A word cloud image saved to the specified path.
   * Display of the word cloud using matplotlib.